 Buying a used, refurbished floor scrubber can feel a little bit like buying a used car.
 If you are going to invest in a used machine, you want to feel confident that you are making a good investment.
 We want to give you that confidence, so let us explain what we do to a floor scrubber when we refurbish it.

-- Do the brushes turn?
+- Do the brushes turn freely?

-- Does the controller (the computer that runs everything) function properly?
+- Does the computer controller function properly?